iredmail/dockerized/README.md

 ## Overview

-- Only one config file on Docker host: `/etc/iredmail-docker.conf`.
+- Only one config file `/etc/iredmail-docker.conf` on Docker host.
-- All data is stored under `/opt/iredmail`.
+- All data is stored under `/opt/iredmail` on Docker host.

 Directory structure: